gasparka/pyha/docs/intro.rst

 Essentially this is a Python to VHDL converter, with a specific focus on implementing DSP systems.

 Main features:

+    - Simulate in Python.
+Integration to run RTL and GATE simulations.
     - Structured, all-sequential and object oriented designs
     - Fixed point type support(maps to `VHDL fixed point library`_)
     - Decent quality VHDL output (get what you write, keeps hierarchy)